 This is probably the best skoolie build tip that will impact the memories of your skoolie build.

 The best memories from building the skoolie were the days we spent collaborating and working with other people.
-Weather it was messaging people on Instagram or asking family to help us with a step in the build.
+Whether it was messaging people on Instagram or asking family to help us with a step in the build.
 The relationships made and memories gained along the journey to build a school bus conversion are a big part of taking on this journey.
 Even after it is “done,” the skoolie community is amazing to be a part of.

 Hopefully these tips to building a school bus conversion will help you jumpstart your skoolie build and help save you money down the road by preventing some common mistakes made by people who just jump in and buy a school bus without any proper planning.